hexaredecimal/JTempl/README.md

     response.sendResponse(page);
 }
 ```

-## TODO
-- Support receiving user arguments on the generate method.

 ## Examples
 JTempl has a syntax similar to JSP and uses `%%` to start and end template insertions.
 Examples are available in the <a href="./examples">examples</a> directory.